MathieuNls/bug-taxonomy/03_dataset.md

 Table \ref{tab:contingency-table} presents the contingency table and the results of the Pearson's chi-squared tests we performed on each type of bug.
 We can see that the proportion of T4 (61.2\%) largely higher than that of T1 (6.8\%), 2 (3.7\%) and 3 (28.3\%) and that the difference is significant according to the Pearson's chi-squared test.

-Pearson's chi-squared independence test is used to analyze the relationship between two qualitative data, in our study the type bugs and the studied ecosystem.
+Pearson's chi-squared independence test is used to analyse the relationship between two qualitative data, in our study the type bugs and the studied ecosystem.
-The results of Pearson's chi-squared independence tests are considered statistically significant at = 0.05.
+The results of Pearson's chi-square independence tests are considered statistically significant at = 0.05.
 If p-value $\leq$ 0.05, we can conclude that the proportion of each type is significantly different.

-we analyze the complexity of each bug in terms of duplication, fixing time, number of comments, number of time a bug is reopened, files impacted, severity, changesets, hunks, and chunks.
+we analyse the complexity of each bug regarding duplication, fixing time, number of comments, number of time a bug is reopened, files impacted, severity, changesets, hunks, and chunks.

 Complexity metrics are divided into two groups: (a) process and (b) code metrics.
 Process metrics refer to metrics that have been extracted from the project tracking system (i.e., fixing time, comments, reopening and severity).